-Clause / Issue Coverage across LEPs Summary of Differences Recommendation for consolidated LEP Auburn Parramatta Holroyd advertising), Temporary use of land) Complying development CI 3.2 & Schedule 3 CI 3.2 & Schedule 3 CI 3.2 & Schedule 3 The clause is consistent across all LEP, adopting the standard instrument clause.
+Clauso / Issuo Coverage across LEPs Summary of Differences Recommendation for consolidated LL:P Auburn Parramatta Holroyd advertising), Temporary use of land) Complying development Cl 3.2 & Schedule 3 Cl 3.2 & Schedule 3 Cl 3.2 & Schedule 3 The clause is consistent across all LEP, adopting the standard instrument clause.
 However, the LEPs currently approach the permissibility of sub-division for dual occupancies differently.
 Auburn does not identify any complying development in Schedule 3.
-Parramatta permits strata subdivision of approved dual occupancy development and Holroyd permits subdivision of approved dual occupancy development.
-This will need to be discussed further in the Council workshops.
-Recommend the standard instrument clause is adopted and no types of complying development, and rely on the Codes SEPP provisions.
-Environmentally sensitive areas excluded CI 3.3 CI 3.3 CI 3.3 Includes sub clause that applies to "Remnant Native Vegetation" identified on HLEP Biodiversity Map The clause is consistent across the LEPs, save for Holroyd which includes a sub-clause relating to Remnant Native Vegetation identified on Holroyd's LEP mapping.
-Recommend the sub-clause is adopted if land containing Remnant Native Vegetation forms parts of the consolidated Cumberland LGA.
-If no Remnant Native Vegetation identified within the Cumberland LGA, the standard instrument model clause can be adopted.
-Minimum Subdivision lot size CI 4.1 CI 4.1 CI 4.1 All three LEPs contain different objectives for this clause.
-Auburn seeks to ensure lots sizes can accommodate development consistent with controls and support a range of development types.
+Parramatta permits strata subdivision of approved dual occupancy development and Holroyd permits subdivision of approved dual occupancy development, This will need to be discussed further in the Council workshops.
+Recommend the standard instrument clause is adopted and no type of complying development, and rely on the Codes SEPP provisions.
+Environmentally sensitive areas excluded CI 3.3 CI 3.3 Ci 3.3 Includes sub clause that applies to "Remnant Native Vegetation" identified on HLEP Blodiversity Map The clause is consistent across the LEPs, save for Holroyd which includes a sub-clause relating to Remnant Native Vegetation Identified on Holroyd's LEP mapping.
+Recommend the sub-clause is adopted if land containing Remnan Native Vegetation forms parts of the consolidated Cumberland LGA, If no Remnant Native Vegetation identified within the Cumberland LGA the standard Instrument model clause can be adopted.
+Minimum Subdivision lot Cl 4.1 CI 4.1 Cl 4.1 All three LEPs contain different objectives for this clause.
+Aubum seeks to ensure lots sizes can accommodate development consistent with controls and support a range of development types.
 Parramatta seeks to ensure new subdivision reflects characteristics of lots sizes and patterns of the area.
 Holroyd seeks to ensure consistent patters, high level of amenity for new development, ensure lots can accommodate development consistent with controls and prevent fragmentation of land.
-All LEPs contain the standard instrument provisions, disapplying land Recommend apply standard instrument clauses with reference to Lot Size Map.
-Consolidated new objectives should be adopted.
-Specific controls for dwelling houses, battle-axe lots, dual occupancies and the former Lidcombe Hospital should be incorporated across Cumberland LGA. registered under the Strata Schemes Development Act 2015 and subdivision under the Community Land Act 1989.
-Parramatta has a minimum lot-size of 550sqm, Holroyd has a minimum lot size of 200sqm and Auburn a minimum lot size of 450sqm.
-Auburn also specifies the following minimum lot size for dwelling house is 450sqm; for battle-axe lots, the LEP excludes the area of the access handle for the minimum lot size calculation in residential, industrial and B6/7 zones.
+All LEPs contain the standard instrument provisions, disapplying land registered under the Strata Schemes Development Act 2015 and subdivision under the Community Land Act 1989.
+Parramatta has a minimum lot-size of 550sqm, Holroyd has a minimum lot size of 200sqm and Aubum a minimum lot size of 450sqm.
+Aubum also specifies the following minimum lot size for dwelling house is 450sqm; for battle-axe lots, the LEP excludes the area of the access handle for the minimum lot size calculation in residential, industrial and B6/7 zones.
 There are also specific minimum lots sizes for the former Lidcombe Hospital Site.
 Parramatta specifies that battle-axe lots must not be less than 670sqm and cannot include the access handle within the calculation.
 Within R2, R3 and R4 the Lot Size Map is disapplied if there is a dual occupancy on the lot and one dwelling will be situated on each lot resulting from the subdivision.
 Holroyd does not include any additional restrictions.
-Exceptions to minimum lot sizes for certain residential development Not adopted Repealed CI 4.1A Only Holroyd has adopted this provision.
-Holroyd, consent may be granted in the following instances: The provisions within Holroyd LEP facilitates dual occupancy, multi dwelling and semi-detached.
+Recommend apply standard instrument clauses with reference to Lo Size Map.
+Consolidated new objectives should be adopted.
+Specific controls for dwelling houses, battle-axe lots, dual occupancie and the former Lidcombe Hospital should be incorporated acros Cumberland LGA.
+Recommend that the current Lot Size Maps are amalgamated with the existing controls.
+This will be subject to the minimum lot size provision for R2 and R3 zones in any event.
+It is recommended that the remaining zones subject to a minimum lot size are reviewed at a later stage. exceptions to minimum ot sizes for certain esidential development Not adopted Repealed CI 4.1A Only Holroyd has adopted this provision.
+Holroyd, consent may be granted in the following instances: The provisions within Holroyd LEP facilitates dual occupancy, mu dwelling and semi-detached.
 Recommended that the Holroyd provision is carried forward in consolidated LEP.